HectorVilas/odin-calculator/README.md

 ## update 2:
 Now a pressed button have visual feedback.
 It will change color and change scale to 95% in 50ms.

+## update 3:
+Now you can see the math in the page title.